How to Use ISNUMBER & MATCH Function in Excel (2 Methods)

 ARGUMENT REQUIRED/OPTIONAL EXPLANATION

-value Required Insert value to check if the value is a number or not
+value Required Insert the value you want to check if it is a number or not.

 Returns TRUE if the value is a number, otherwise returns FALSE.